Will Geer: Early life

 Geer was born in Frankfort, Indiana, the son of Katherine (née Aughe), a teacher, and Roy Aaron Ghere, a postal worker.
 His father left the family when he was 11 years old.
-He was deeply influenced by his grandfather, who taught him the botanical names of the plants in his native state.
-Geer started out to become a botanist, studying the subject and obtaining a master's degree at the University of Chicago.
-While at Chicago, he was a member of Lambda Chi Alpha fraternity.
+Will was deeply influenced by his grandfather, who taught him the botanical names of the plants in Indiana, his native state.
+Will began to be a botanist; he received a master's degree in botany at the University of Chicago.
+He was also a member of the Lambda Chi Alpha fraternity.

 Career

-Anglicizing his name, Geer began his acting career touring in tent shows and on riverboats.
-He worked on several left-oriented documentaries, including narrating Sheldon Dick's Men and Dust, about silicosis among miners.
+Anglicizing his name, Will Geer began his acting career touring in tent shows and on riverboats.
+He worked on several social commentaries for documentaries, including narrating Sheldon Dick's Men and Dust about silicosis among miners.